 - The right to withdraw consent - If the legal basis for our processing of your personal information is consent then you have the right to withdraw that consent at any time.

 16.2 Some of the rights are complex, and there are circumstances where your rights will not apply, for example the right to erasure will not apply if your personal data is required for legal proceedings.
-It is recommended that you read the relevant guidance notes on BR Special Tuning’s website, or on the ICO’s website for further information
+It is recommended that you read the relevant guidance notes on the Motorcycle Performance Store website, or on the ICO’s website for further information

 17. How to exercise your rights

 17.1 You may exercise any of your rights in relation to your personal data by writing to us at the address above.
 To avoid delay in dealing with your request please ensure that you confirm in your request which right you wish to exercise along with the reasons why.